kyverno/website/content/en/docs/Monitoring Kyverno With Prometheus Metrics/_index.md

 ...
 ```

-By default, the service type is going to be `ClusterIP` meaning that the metrics would be only capable of being scraped by a Prometheus server sitting inside the cluster. <br>
+By default, the service type is going to be `ClusterIP` meaning that metrics can only be scraped by a Prometheus server sitting inside the cluster. <br>

-In many cases, the Prometheus server may be outside the workload cluster as an shared service.
-In those scenarios, you will want the `kyverno-svc-metrics` service to be publicly exposed so as to expose the metrics (available at port 8000) to your Prometheus server sitting outside the cluster.<br>
+In many cases, the Prometheus server may be outside the workload cluster as a shared service.
+In such scenarios, you will want the `kyverno-svc-metrics` service to be publicly exposed so as to expose the metrics (available at port 8000) to your Prometheus server sitting outside the cluster.<br>

 Services can be exposed to external clients via an Ingress, or using `LoadBalancer` or `NodePort` service types.